 However, medicine waste also causes massive problems for the environment.
 The packaging used to store many medicines is often made out of plastic.
 This material alone is one of the most dangerous materials for the environment because the packaging may take over a lifetime to decompose.

 An alternative to wasting medical packaging is to recycle it.
 This is because some of the plastic involved in the packaging can be recycled – either through chemical, molecular, or mechanical means.
 The cardboard that’s used to box up different types of medicine can be widely recycled, as can the paper that the instructions for each drug are written on.

 A few key facts about medicine waste are that:

 - Each year an estimated £300 million of NHS prescribed medicines are wasted.

-Where can you take medicinal items to recycle/dispose of them for free?
+Where can you take expired medicines to recycle or dispose of them for free?

-To recycle or dispose of medicinal items for free you can either take them to your local pharmacy (however this excludes any travel costs that you may face to get there).
-Here they would be able to dispose of not just the drug most safely, but also the packaging too.
-However, you could also recycle medicines at home for free by either flushing or binning the drug itself, and placing the packaging in the corresponding recycling bins.
+To recycle or dispose of expired medicines for free you can normally take them to your local pharmacy.
+Here they should be able to dispose of not just the drug safely, but also the packaging by recycling it.
+At home you can also recycle any medicine packaging in your domestic recycling bins – such as the paper and cardboard box they come in.

 Find out more about other rubbish streams.